magento/devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 ## How Presentation code calls other layers

 Presentation code typically calls service contracts, particularly for a storefront.
-However, presentation code is occasionally dependent on a specific implementation that requires the presentation code to directly call the <i>business logic</i> layer.
+However, presentation code is occasionally dependent on a specific implementation that requires the presentation code to directly call the *business logic* layer.
 For example, the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} UI screens are often tightly linked to a specific implementation and are not generic across implementations.

 The View layer calls code from the Model to get information about the state of the application (for example, the price of a product).